mauroreisvieira/mauroreisvieira/README.md

 ## Hi.

-### I'm Front End Development.
+### I'm Front End Developer.

-I believe in open-source and collaboration over competition, also I love sharing my knowledge and experience with others.
+I believe in open-source & collaboration, also I like sharing my knowledge and experience with others.